China Rose Zamora, NTP, CCH, RYT

 In 2009 I was certified as a nutritional therapist.
 I had learned a lot about holistic nutrition over the years, but I was looking to gain the deepest understanding possible.
 I found the program I was seeking with the Nutritional Therapy Association.
 They taught me how to discover each client’s individual health needs through both in depth consultation and physical assessment.

-My most recent training has been in holistic approaches to hormonal imbalance.
 When I began to learn about the intricacies of male and female hormones a light went on!
 I was immediately intrigued because I had found a way that I could support my clients on a deeper level.
 Dr. Janet Lang, an expert in restorative endocrinology, has been my biggest influence thus far.

-I currently have a private practice in beautiful, downtown Napa, California.
+We have a private practice in beautiful, downtown Napa, California.
 I also consult with clients all over the country on the phone, by Skype, and through email.
 I work with local companies to support and educate their employees and enjoy giving public lectures in the community.
 My thirst for knowledge will never be quenched, driving me to seek out additional education and training in holistic healing, always striving to be my clients’ best resource!